MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/how-to-process-an-lsv-collection.md

 ---
     title: How to Process an LSV Collection
     description: You can use **LSV Journals** to create and process payments from Lastschrift Verfahren (LSV+) customers.
 You can register these payments in the cash receipt journal, create an LSV file, and then print the collection order.
-For more information, see the Cash Receipt Journal window and [How to: Export Payments Using LSV](how-to-export-payments-using-lsv.md).

     documentationcenter: ''
     author: SorenGP